Jack Reacher (film): Plot

-In Pittsburgh, a man drives a van into a parking garage across the Allegheny River from PNC Park, dropping a quarter into the meter.
-Using a rifle, he shoots and kills five people on the river's North Shore Trail from long range before driving off.
+In Pittsburgh, a man drives a van into a rooftop parking garage near the Allegheny River and PNC Park, dropping a 1968 quarter into the parking meter.
+Using a sniper rifle, he shoots and kills five people on the river's North Shore Trail, more than a thousand yards away, then drives off.

 The Pittsburgh Police, headed by Detective Calvin Emerson, find a shell casing and the quarter used to pay for parking.
 A fingerprint on the coin belongs to James Barr, an ex-US Army sniper.
 When the police raid his house, they find the van and rifle, along with Barr unconscious.
-During an interrogation by Emerson and District Attorney Alex Rodin, Barr is offered a choice between life in prison in exchange for a full confession or a guaranteed death sentence, as Rodin has never lost a case.
+During an interrogation by Emerson and District Attorney Alex Rodin, Barr is offered life in prison in exchange for a full confession or a guaranteed death sentence, as Rodin has never lost a solid case.

+Barr instead writes "GET JACK REACHER" on a legal pad.

+A federal computer search reveals that Jack Reacher is a drifter and ex-U.S. Army Military Police Corps investigator, the rank of major.
-Barr instead writes "Get Jack Reacher" on a notepad.
-Reacher is a drifter and ex-U.S. Army Military Police Corps investigator and major.
-He arrives in Pittsburgh after seeing a news broadcast about Barr.
-Emerson and Rodin deny Reacher's request to view the evidence, but agree to let him see Barr, who was attacked by fellow inmates and is now in a coma.

-Reacher meets Barr's defense attorney, Helen Rodin, Alex Rodin's daughter.
-She tells him he can see the evidence if he will be her investigator, but Reacher retorts that he is not interested in clearing Barr.
-He reveals that Barr had gone on a killing spree during his tour of duty during the Iraq War, but was not court-martialed because, unknown to Barr, his military contractor victims had just emerged from a weekend of raping Iraqi women, and the US Army just wanted the whole mess forgotten.
+Jack shows up at the Pittsburgh Police Station, requesting to see Barr.
+Emerson and Rodin deny Reacher's request to view the evidence, but agree to let him see Barr, who was attacked by fellow inmates in transit and is now in a coma.
+In the hospital, Reacher meets Barr's idealistic defense attorney, Helen Rodin, DA Alex Rodin's embittered daughter.
+Ascertaining Reacher's expertise and character, she offers Reacher the job of (her) court investigator.
+He reveals that Barr only joined the military to satisfy a sociopathic bloodlust, and frustrated, had randomly killed 4 military contractors, during the Iraq War, but was not court-martialed as, unknown to Barr, his victims were raping Iraqi women, and the US Army wanted to avoid any public scrutiny.
+However, Reacher had promised to bring justice to Barr should he ever murder again.